 16. Shoulder Season (April-May) Is the Real Secret

-Most people come December-February.
-Understandable — it's warmest.
-But late April through May offers 15-20°C weather, no crowds, no hut booking drama, cheaper accommodation in Marahau, and autumn light that makes the golden sand look like it's glowing.
-I've had entire beaches to myself.
+Most people come December-February — understandable, it's warmest.
+But late April through May offers 15-20°C weather, no crowds, no hut-booking drama, cheaper accommodation in Marahau, and autumn light that makes the golden sand look like it's glowing.
+Entire beaches to yourself become normal.
 In summer, that doesn't happen.

 17. Bring More Sunscreen Than You Think

 New Zealand's UV index is genuinely alarming.
-The ozone layer is thinner here.
-You will burn faster than anywhere else you've been, even on cloudy days.
+The ozone layer is thinner here, and you'll burn faster than almost anywhere else, even on cloudy days.
 SPF 50+, reapply every two hours, and wear a hat.
-I burned through a full tube of sunscreen in four days.
+Expect to burn through a full tube in four days.

 18. Day Trip vs. Multi-Day — Honest Advice

-If you have two days: Stay at Bark Bay campsite/hut, walk to Anchorage the next morning, water taxi back.
+Two days: Stay at the Bark Bay campsite/hut, walk to Anchorage the next morning, water taxi back.

-If you have three or more days: Kayak one day, walk one section, beach-hop another.
+Three or more days: Kayak one day, walk one section, beach-hop another.
 The combo approach is the best way to see Abel Tasman.
-The full five-day Coast Track is wonderful but you'll spend a lot of time in the bush rather than on the coast.
+The full five-day Coast Track is wonderful, but it means a lot of time in the bush rather than on the coast.

 19. You'll Want to Come Back

 This isn't really a tip.
 It's a warning.
 Abel Tasman has a way of getting into your head.
-The golden sand, the turquoise water, the insane bird calls at dawn — you'll be on the plane home Googling flights back.
-I know because I've done it.
-Four times.
+The golden sand, the turquoise water, the wild bird calls at dawn — you'll be on the plane home Googling flights back.
+It happens to nearly everyone who visits.